LayersOfAbstraction/Pitcher/docs/AWS_SQL_Server_Container_Hosting_Strategy.md

 To recap, the process involves pushing the image to ECR, running the container in ECS, backing up the database to S3, and then downloading it to our local machine.

 7. We can then create a new image for production with a different version tag, push it to the same AWS ECR instance and then create a new instance for ECS and S3.
 It would be very similar to our development environment.

+What do you think about this strategy?
+Good workflow?
+Let me know in the comments.